petre-renware/sdeven/doc_src/SDEVEN.10_ADM.md

 [TOC]

-This procedure describes the **roles** used in software development organizational structure.
-Roles are presented by software engineering *activity domain* and are not strict related only to software code development activity.
+This procedure describes the **roles used in software development organizational structure**.
+Roles are presented by software engineering *activity domain* and are not related only to software code development activity.

 Also procedure presents *VERY BRIEFLY* some other aspects and issues regarding: